MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex01_Security_Rule.md

 1. Select the **+ Create** button from the command bar and select **Microsoft incident creation rule**.

-1. Under *Name*, enter **Create incidents based on Defender for Endpoint**.
+1. Under *Name*, enter **Create incidents based on Defender for Cloud**.

-1. Scroll down and under *Microsoft security service* select **Microsoft Defender for Endpoint**.
+1. Scroll down and under *Microsoft security service* select **Microsoft Defender for Cloud**.

 1. Under *Filter by Severity*, select the *Custom* option and select **Low**, **Medium** and **High** for the severity level and go back to the rule.

 1. Select the **Next: Automated response** button and then select the **Next: Review and create** button.

 1. Review the changes made and select the **Save** button.
-The Analytics rule will be saved and incidents will be created if there is an Alert in Defender for Endpoint.
+The Analytics rule will be saved and incidents will be created if there is an Alert in Defender for Cloud.

-1. You will now have the one *Fusion* and two *Microsoft Security* alert types.
+1. You will now have the one *Fusion* and one *Microsoft Security* alert types.

 ## Proceed to Exercise 2